Alex10ua/Connect_to_reserve/README.md

 # Test_task
-A simple example of connecnting to a reserve DB.
+A simple example on pure java of connecnting to a reserve DB.